 A furnace is a more robust heating system

 and is critical for certain cooler climates.
 That’s because a heat pump has trouble when the temperature hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As weird as it may sound, during cooler temperatures, a heat pump is intended to pull heat from the outdoors and use it to warm the inside air.
-Even when it feels cold outside, there is still plenty of available heat for the heat pump to work properly, but at extremely low temperatures there is not sufficient heat available outside to increase the inside temperature high enough to stay warm.
-So while a heat pump may work perfectly during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
+As unusual as it may sound, during cold weather, a heat pump is intended to pull heat from the outdoors and use it to warm the inside air.
+Although it may be too cool outside for comfort, there is still plenty of available heat for the heat pump to work properly, but in exceptionally cold climates there is not enough heat available outside to increase the inside temperature high enough to stay warm.
+So while a heat pump may be great during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
 If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
-This is a great alternative for specific northern regions, but more land must be available in order to install the essential piping for a geothermal system.
+In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a great alternative for specific northern climates, but additional land must be available in order to install the required piping for a geothermal system.

 When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that doesn’t work when extreme temperatures hit, or investing in additional systems when one would suffice.